mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Most of the population, numbering around 10 million, are concentrated in the cities of the ocean basins.
-Bulk movement of goods uses sea transport but most people travel between the cities in large grav transports operated by one or another of the world’s transportation companies.
+Bulk movement of goods uses sea transport but most people travel between the cities in large grav transports operated by one or another of the world's transportation companies.
 Movement of this sort is commonplace, with the result that people from one city will often take a job in another and settle down there.
 Over time this has created a very even – some would say bland – social distribution.